League-of-Greedy-Modders/Greedy-Mods/README.md

 1. Create a Greedy mod.
 2. Publish it online somewhere.
 Two rules:
     1. It must be accessible to the open internet with a static URL, such as a GitHub release or a Dropbox link.
-Discord doesn't work.
+        1. Discord and UploadNow URLs are _**not**_ static.
     2. It must be a `.zip` or `.rar`.
 3. Petition a Maintainer or higher in the _League of Greedy Modders_ for access.
     1. You will need a GitHub account to join.